Lukas3674/rust-bitmask-enum/README.md

 A bitmask enum attribute macro, to turn an enum into a bitmask.

-A bitmask can have (unsigned) integer types, the default type is `usize`.
+A bitmask can have (un)signed integer types, the default type is `usize`.

 First created because I wanted something simple, evolved with inspiration from the [bitflags](https://crates.io/crates/bitflags) crate, which might be something